Decision trees

 Mostly, yes.
 It is usually a sign that layer order or ownership is already broken.

 Do not rewrite everything for sport.
-Start by adding layers, isolate old CSS in the legacy layer, and improve active components as you touch them.
+Start by adding layers, isolate inherited first-party CSS in the legacy layer, and improve active components as you touch them.
+Vendor CSS can use a separatethirdparty layer when legacy is the wrong name — see layer guidance.
 Migration should be controlled, not disruptive.

 No fixed number solves maintainability.
 The real rule is simple: if a file feels too large to understand quickly, review it.